-Pricing is based on a series of factors, including: volume of the object, the size, the amount of raw material used, the labor (mainly post printing) and multiple other factors.
-These are the major factors that can affect the price.
+Pricing is based on a series of factors, including the object’s volume, size, amount of raw material used, labor (mainly post-printing), and multiple other factors.
+These are the significant factors that can affect the price.

 The cost of your 3D print is automatically calculated the moment you upload your 3D file to our site.
 The calculations are interactive and will change as you modify your personalized object and 3D printing options (if no 3D file is provided, a precise price quote cannot be established).

 How your 3D Printing Dimensions Affect your 3D Printing Price

 How much space does your 3D print take?
 The most crucial factor in calculating the cost of your 3D printing is the size of your object and how much space it will take in the machine.
 Voluminous things are more costly than compact objects because of the area and volume that is taken up in the Printing block.
 Make sure you respect the maximum 3D printing size.